-Do you remember the Personal Finance Management class in between Science and Geography when you were in school?
+Do you remember Personal Finance 101?
 I don’t.
 Because it didn’t exist.
-It doesn’t exist today.

 Why Isn’t Finance Taught in School?

 Financial journalist, Dan Kadlec, pointed out a few reasons why finance isn’t taught in schools 1, including: